Step aside, Leonardo DiCaprio. Move over, Meryl Streep.

 Step 2: Pick your creation method

-Now you should sees a pop-up that will give your three options to get started creating your responsive post-click landing page:
+Now you should see a pop-up that will give your three options to get started creating your responsive post-click landing page:

 - If you’ve saved any post-click landing page designs, you can upload a “.instapage” file

-- If you have a Premium account, you can scan pages from your website into our editor
+- Premium account members can scan pages from your website into our editor

 - If you want to start from scratch, pick one of our pre-designed responsive post-click landing page templates